douglas-henrique/next-mdx-blog-boilerplate/README.md

 <a name="read-me-template" />

-# Next.js 12 MDX Blog complete boilerplate
+# Next.js 12 MDX Blog complete boilerplate [UNDER CONSTRUCTION]

 > This is a readme from next.js 12 Blog complete boilerplate.